Mary Lou Fulton College for Teaching and Learning Innovation policies

 Continuous enrollment and re-entry for graduate programs

 Once admitted to a graduate program, the student must be enrolled continuously, excluding summer sessions, until all requirements for the degree have been fulfilled.
 If a plan of study must be interrupted for one semester, the student may apply to the Graduate College for a leave of absence not to exceed one semester.
 An application for leave status, endorsed by the vice dean or designee, must be approved by the Graduate College; for a doctoral student, the leave must also be endorsed by the members of the student's supervisory committee.
-This request must be filed and approved prior to the semester of anticipated absence.
+This request must be filed and approved before the semester of anticipated absence.
 A student on leave is not required to pay fees and is not permitted to place any demands on university faculty or use any university facilities.
 Students may be continuously enrolled by registering for one credit hour of continuing registration; students should contact an academic advisor for more details.
-A student who interrupts a program without obtaining an approved leave of absence may be removed from the degree program by the Graduate College.
+A student who interrupts a program without obtaining an approved leave of absence may be removed from the program by the Graduate College.

 Concurrent degrees